NJevric/portfolio1/README.md

-# portfolio
+# webdizajn praktikum aptil 2019
-webdizajn praktikum april 2019
+Project for HTML/CSS and responsive course at ICT College